Film celebrities pay homage to 'Flying Sikh' Milkha Singh: His legacy remains unmatched | Entertainment

 In a statement posted on his various social media accounts, Akhtar, who spent a lot of time and got to know Singh personally while playing the lead role in the 2013 biopic ''Bhaag Milkha Bhaag'', said he is unable to come to terms with the sports icon's demise.

-The 47-year-old actor described Singh as a large-hearted, down to earth man, who showed how with hard work, honesty and determination one can touch the sky. ''You represented an idea.
+The 47-year-old actor described Singh as a large-hearted, down-to-earth man, who showed how with hard work, honesty, and determination one can touch the sky. ''You represented an idea.
 You represented a dream.
-You represented (to use your own words) how hard work, honesty and determination can lift a person off his knees and get him to touch the sky.
+You represented (to use your own words) how hard work, honesty, and determination can lift a person off his knees and get him to touch the sky.
 For those who knew you as a father and a friend, it was a blessing.
-For those who didn't as a constant source of inspiration and a reminder of humility in success,'' he added.
-Kumar, who was offered to star in the biopic prior to Akhtar, said he will regret not saying yes to the film. ''Incredibly sad to hear about the demise of #MilkhaSingh ji.
+For those who didn't like a constant source of inspiration and a reminder of humility in success,'' he added.
+Kumar, who was offered to star in the biopic before Akhtar, said he will regret not saying yes to the film. ''Incredibly sad to hear about the demise of #MilkhaSingh Ji.
 The one character I forever regret not playing on-screen!
 May you have a golden run in heaven, Flying Sikh,'' Kumar wrote.

 ''The real hero, Milkha Singh THE GREAT you have left us forever !!!
 We salute you, Son of Mother India you will always be remembered with great love and respect.
 May your soul Rest In Peace,'' he said in a tweet.